Mergers & Acquisitions

 - The true annual cost of insurable risks versus seller estimates (such costs often exceed sellers' estimates, leaving buyers with unexpected additional expenses)

-- Underfunding of accrued self-insured deductible costs, arising from existing claims that have not yet been finalised
+- Underfunding of accrued self-insured deductible costs, arising from existing claims that have not yet been finalized

 - Inaccurate recording of claims records, which might negatively impact future insurance premium costs